Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Fundamental Trade-offs and Nonlocal Metasurface Design

-To demonstrate the potential and simplicity of this strategy to implement the optical response of free space over a much smaller length, and a wide angular range, we designed a multilayered structure acting as a nonlocal metasurface using simple dielectric plates with relative permittivity $\varepsilon_1=15$, as in Fig. \ref{fig1}(c).
-A moderately high permittivity $\varepsilon_1$ contributes to a high quality factor and a small linewidth $\gamma_0$ for the Fabry-Pérot-like resonance, which determines an increase in the replaced length according to Eq. (\ref{eq:replaced length n}), but a decrease in the operating range of transverse momentum due to the trade-off in Eq. (\ref{eq:trade-off}).
 The calculated transmission coefficient around the first even Fabry-Pérot-like resonances of this $n$-layer nonlocal structure is plotted, for different numbers of layers/resonators, as a function of both transverse momentum $k_t$ and frequency $\omega$ in Fig. \ref{fig2}, and as a function of $\omega$ for different values of $k_t$ in Fig. \ref{fig3}.
 We first consider transverse-electric (TE) polarization as an example, while transverse-magnetic (TM) can be similarly analyzed and will be discussed in the following.
 From these plots, we see that the total phase range of the $n$-layer structure is $n\pi$, as expected.
 Importantly, near resonance the transmission phase as a function of frequency can be well approximated by a linear function, whose slope linearly increases with $n$, as seen in Fig. \ref{fig3}.
 The transmission amplitude becomes sharper and more ``box-like'' as $n$ increases, characterized by a frequency window within which the amplitude is large and increasingly uniform, corresponding to the frequency range where the phase is approximately linear.
-This behavior for the transmission amplitude and phase of the proposed $n$-layer nonlocal structure near resonance is indeed analogous to that of standard band-pass filters, especially so-called Chebyschev filters \cite{pozar2009microwave,podgorski1980quarter}.
-We also observe that the dispersion relation of the guided modes in the $n$-layer structure (corresponding to the bright band in Figs. \ref{fig2}(a,c,d)) has an approximate quadratic shape with respect to $k_t$, consistent with Eq. (\ref{eq:quadratic}).
-Note that this dispersion relation remains essentially identical as the number of layers $n$ increases since, as mentioned above, exactly at resonance each resonator looks transparent to the other resonators (its input impedance is identical to the free-space wave impedance) and, therefore, the original transmission peak evolves with $k_t$ as in the single-resonator case.
+This behavior for the transmission amplitude and phase of the proposed $n$-layer nonlocal structure near resonance is indeed analogous to that of standard band-pass filters \cite{Mumford1948,pozar2009microwave,podgorski1980quarter}.
+We also observe that the dispersion relation of the guided modes of the $n$-layer structure (corresponding to the bright band in Figs. \ref{fig2}(a,c,d)) has an approximate quadratic shape with respect to $k_t$, consistent with Eq. (\ref{eq:quadratic}).
+Note that this dispersion relation remains essentially identical as the number of layers $n$ increases since, as mentioned above, exactly at resonance each resonator looks transparent to the other resonators (its input impedance is identical to the wave impedance of the host medium) and, therefore, the original transmission peak evolves with $k_t$ as in the single-resonator case.